airpair/hyper-is-docker-secured/post.md

 *Disclaimer: Although I am currently working at HyperHQ, what I wrote in this post are personnal opinions, not approved beforehand by the company.*

+If you are a developer or system administrator, with an interest in the current DevOps landscape, you probably have heard about [Docker](http://docker.com).
+But do you know how secured is Docker today?
+Here is an analysis of the situation, as it is in June 2015.

 ## Security matters

 Regardless you are starting up, or running a corporate-level project, security will always be part of any decision related to your production system(s).
 The importance of security makes it difficult for new technologies to be adopted, and may slow down their development; but not if security has been placed at the top priority since the origin of the idea.